Reporting a vehicle safety or non-compliance issue

 The department is responsible for supporting the safety, environmental and anti-theft performance of all road vehicles being provided to the Australian market for the first time.
 The department administers these arrangements under the Road Vehicle Standards (RVS) legislation.

-The purpose of this page is to provide members of the public, industry and other regulators with the opportunity to report potential vehicle safety issues, as well as possible non-compliance with the Act and Regulations.
+This page provides members of the public, industry and other regulators with a mechanism to report potential vehicle safety issues or alleged non-compliance with RVS legislation.